d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-attention.md

 We introduced the natural language inference (NLI) task and the SNLI dataset in :numref:`sec_natural-language-inference-and-dataset`.
 In view of many models that are based on complex and deep architectures, Parikh et al. proposed to address NLI with attention mechanisms :cite:`Parikh.Tackstrom.Das.ea.2016`.
 This results in a model without recurrent or convolutional layers, achieving the best result at the time on the SNLI dataset with much fewer parameters.
-We will describe and implement this method in this section.
+In this section, we will describe and implement this attention-based method for NLI.

-## Method Overview
+## Method

 Simpler than preserving the order of words in premises and hypotheses, we can just align words in one text sequence to every word in the other, and vice versa, then compare and aggregate such information to predict the logical relationships between premises and hypotheses.
-The alignment of words can be neatly provided by attention mechanisms.
+Similar to alignment of words between source and target sentences in machine translation, the alignment of words between premises and hypotheses can be neatly accomplished by attention mechanisms.

 ![NLI using attention mechanisms. ](../img/nli_attention.svg) :label:`fig_nli_attention`

 :numref:`fig_nli_attention` depicts the NLI method using attention mechanisms.
-At a high level, it consists of three steps: attend, compare, and aggregate.
+At a high level, it consists of three jointly trained steps: attending, comparing, and aggregating.
+We will illustrate them step by step in the following.

 ```{.python .input  n=1}
 import d2l